Retirement Retired Life

 Seventyfour/Adobe young woman assisting female patient during dinner

-The Child and Adult Care Food Program (CACFP) reimburses participating childcare and adult care centers that provide nutritious meals to those under their care.
+The Child and Adult Care Food Program (CACFP) reimburses participating childcare and adult care centers for nutritious meals they provide to those under their care.

-While this federal program won’t necessarily help seniors who are looking for help with their individual grocery bills, they may be able to get access to meals at centers that are reimbursed through CACFP.
+While this federal program won't necessarily help seniors with their individual grocery bills, they may be able to access meals at centers reimbursed through CACFP.

 Bottom line